Date

 If you want the look of wood, stone, or brick without the associated maintenance, fiber cement is an excellent choice.
 This material is a tough blend of cement, sand, and cellulose fibers, making it incredibly resistant to the damp Puget Sound climate.
 It won’t rot, it’s impervious to pests like termites, and it’s fire-resistant.
 Brands like James Hardie have perfected fiber cement siding to offer stunning aesthetics with minimal upkeep.
 Because the color is often baked on, you won’t be dealing with frequent paint jobs, saving you time and money over the years.

-Metal Siding: Modern and Low-Maintenance
+Metal Siding: For a Sleek, Low-Maintenance Look

 For a sleek, contemporary look, metal siding is hard to beat.
 Materials like steel and aluminum offer exceptional strength and longevity, standing up to harsh weather without denting or breaking down.
 Metal is another low-maintenance hero; it resists rot, pests, and fire, and it’s very easy to clean.
 It comes in a wide range of colors and finishes, allowing you to create a clean, professional exterior that reflects a modern brand.
 It’s a practical choice for property owners who want a durable, long-lasting solution with a sharp, industrial-chic aesthetic.